lexTutor/Simple-Calculator/README.md

 # Simple-Calculator

-###A simple calculator that allows for basic arithmetic operations including;
+## A simple calculator with unit tests that allows for basic arithmetic operations including;
 -Addition
 -Subtraction
 -Multiplication